 Since the Company's entry into the Mainland China market, it has cultivated stable dealers and customer groups; its products are sold to 30 provinces, municipalities, and autonomous regions in Mainland China with up to 50 cooperative dealers and over 4,000 terminal sales beauty salons.
 The Company has maintained good partnerships with most of its dealers, and all of them have been distributing the three major brand products for many years.
-In 2015 and 2016, "LUOLIHFEN" and "SUNLILY" were respectively awarded the Fujian Provincial Famous Trademarks issued by the Fujian Administration Bureau for Industry and Commerce; which indicates that the Company's corporate image is deeply relied upon and recognized by officials, dealers, terminal beauty salons, and consumers.
+In 2015 and 2016, "LUOLIHFEN" and "SUNLILY" were respectively awarded the Fujian Provincial Famous Trademarks issued by the Fujian Administration Bureau for Industry and Commerce; in 2021, "EasyBio" was named one amongst 100 female renowned consumer brands in Fujian Province; which indicates that the Company's corporate image is deeply relied upon and recognized by officials, dealers, terminal beauty salons, and consumers.
 In addition, the performance of household products has rapidly improved; which indicates that beauty salon consumers have high satisfaction with the Company's products, are willing to continue to purchase the products for their own use, and have a certain level of recognition for the Company's brand.